Foxglovery/capstone-home-oh-no/README.md

 # Home-Oh-No

 Welcome to **Home-Oh-No**, the fun and easy way to track and share your home improvement adventures!
-Whether you're repainting the living room, landscaping the garden, or finally fixing that squeaky door, Home-Oh-No is your companion to stave off the option paralysis of having too many projects to work on.
+Whether you're repainting the living room, landscaping the garden, or finally fixing that squeaky door, Home-Oh-No is your companion to stave off the option paralysis of having too many projects to work on in your soon-to-be dream home.

+## Why I Needed It

+Just two months after diving into my coding bootcamp, we took the exciting leap of buying a house.
+It's this charming place that, with just a touch of TLC, has the potential to truly sparkle.
+Managing my ADHD means I need a clear, at-a-glance view of all my ongoing projects.
+And, as it turns out, lots of my friends are also stepping into the world of homeownership.
+So, this seemed like the perfect opportunity to create something that not only helps me stay organized but also connects us as a community of budding homeowners

 ## Features

-- **Project Tracking**: Keep tabs on your ongoing projects, with details on progress, materials needed, and deadlines.
+- **Project Tracking**: Keep tabs on your ongoing projects, with details on progress, next steps, and money saved.
 - **Community Sharing**: See what projects your friends are working on and share your own.
-Get inspired and motivate each other!
 - **Photo Updates**: Snap and share photos of your project stages.
-- **Task Lists**: Organize your projects with customizable task lists.

 ## Screenshots